ShivamShakya14/ToDo-List-using-python/README.md

 # ToDo-List-using-python

-To Use this application we have to save these all file in the same directory and after that you have to run
+To Use this application we have to save these all file in the same directory and after that you have to run "Tkinter TODO LIST.ipynb"